tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@developer-anand/index.md

 ### help I need?

-It would be good if someone helps me in API how to use them and connect with web.
+It would be good if someone helps me backend i not worked with backend and i want to explore.

 ### how to contact me?